Starpest/QuickSQL/readme.md

-Here are some examples of SQL queries that are commonly used in professional settings:
+Here are some examples of SQL queries that can be used in professional settings with my templates:

 1. Data Retrieval: